-DPS Websafe hijacks browsers by modifying certain browser's settings (changing them to dpswebsafe.com, an address of a fake search engine).
-Quite often users download and install browser hijackers unknowingly, for this reason apps of this type are categorized as potentially unwanted applications (PUAs).
-It is worthwhile to mention that apps like DPS Websafe often are designed not only to promote fake search engines but also to collect browsing-related data.
+DPS Websafe hijacks browsers by modifying certain browser settings (changing them to dpswebsafe.com, the address of a fake search engine).
+Users often download and install browser hijackers inadvertently and, for this reason, they are categorized as potentially unwanted applications (PUAs).
+Note that apps such as DPS Websafe are often designed to promote fake search engines and collect browsing-related data.

-As a rule browser hijackers are designed to change settings such as address of a homepage, default search engine and new tab.
-DPS Websafe changes them to dpswebsafe.com so that users would be forced to visit this address every time they open a browser, new window and enter search queries into URL bar.
-The main reason why dpswebsafe.com is a fake search engine is because it does not generate any unique, independent results - it displays results generated by Bing (redirects users to bing.com).
-It is common that apps like DPS Websafe are designed to prevent users from removing address of a fake search engine from the aforementioned settings.
-Therefore, dpswebsafe.com (or any other unwanted address that appeared in browser's settings because of a browser hijacker) can be stopped from being opened on the aforementioned occasions only when DPS Websafe is no longer installed on a browser.
-Furthermore, like many browser hijackers, this app may be designed to collect information related to user's browsing habits.
-Typically, such apps target browsing data (e.g., entered search queries, addresses of visited pages, geolocations, IP addresses).
-Nevertheless, there in some cases they are capable of accessing sensitive information as well.
-Another issue is that their developers could sell gathered data to third parties (potentially cyber criminals) or misuse it to generate revenue in other ways.
-Users who have their browsers hijacked by apps like DPS Websafe may become victims of identity theft, experience problems related to browsing safety, online privacy, and/or some other issues.
-Apps of this type should never be downloaded and installed.
+Generally, browser hijackers change settings such as the address of the homepage, default search engine and new tab.
+DPS Websafe assigns them to dpswebsafe.com so that users are forced to visit this address when they open a browser, new window, or enter search queries into the URL bar.
+Note that dpswebsafe.com is classified as a fake search engine, since it does not generate unique results - it simply displays those generated by Bing (by redirecting users to bing.com).
+Commonly, apps such as DPS Websafe prevent users from removing the address of the fake search engine from the aforementioned settings.
+Therefore, redirects to dpswebsafe.com (and other unwanted addresses that appear in browser settings due to browser hijackers) are stopped only when DPS Websafe is no longer installed on the browser.
+As with many browser hijackers, this app might be designed to collect information relating to users' browsing habits.
+Typically, these apps target browsing data (e.g., entered search queries, addresses of visited pages, geolocations, IP addresses), however, in some cases, they are capable of accessing private, sensitive information as well.
+Developers sell the data to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
+Users with browsers hijacked by apps such as DPS Websafe might thus become victims of identity theft, experience problems relating to browsing safety, online privacy, and other issues.
+Therefore, never download or install any PUAs.

 |Browser Extension(s)||DPS Websafe|